Onixs50/allora-3-workers/README.md

     }
 }' | jq
 ```
+## Wallet Setup

+When you run the setup script, you will be prompted to create a new wallet or recover an existing one.
+Follow these instructions:

+1. **Create a New Wallet:**
+   - When you see the prompt `Do you want to create a new wallet or recover an existing one? (create/recover)`, type `create`.
+   - Follow the on-screen instructions to generate a new wallet.
+   - Make sure to securely save the 12 or 24-word seed phrase provided.

+2. **Recover an Existing Wallet:**
+   - When you see the prompt `Do you want to create a new wallet or recover an existing one? (create/recover)`, type `recover`.
+   - Enter your 12 or 24-word seed phrase when prompted to restore your wallet.

+**Note:** Ensure you store your seed phrase securely.
+This phrase is crucial for recovering your wallet in case of loss.

 For any issues or further assistance, feel free to open an issue in the [GitHub repository](https://github.com/Onixs50/allora-3-workers).